 Hello, I'm Suzanne...I imagine a world where we can be more heart-centered and connected to our emotions.
 The quality of the connection to our own heart determines the the quality of our lives.

 I’ve dedicated my life and career to understanding how early-life trauma impairs our sense of aliveness and connection causing life-long challenges in the brain and body.

-I have been in private practice for 16 years helping people who need professional support to explore, overcome, face, or cope differently with life situations that affect them, their lives and the people around them.
+I have been in private practice for 16 years helping people who need professional support to explore, overcome, face, or cope differently with early life situations that are negatively affecting their lives and the people around them.

-The approach in my work is a gentle, multidimensional, integrative, strengths-based, client-centered approach that has been developing over the past 20 years, to treat both trauma and attachment wounds of the past, while simultaneously staying grounded and centered in the present time.
+I utilize a gentle, multidimensional, integrative, strengths-based, client-centered approach to treat both trauma and attachment wounds of the past, while simultaneously staying grounded and centered in the present time.

 I'm very dedicated to learning and ongoing continual growth that reflects innovative advances in psychotherapy, neuroscience and interpersonal neurobiology, while also enhanced by my clients who are courageously transforming their lives.
 They have been my most gifted teachers.

 My background includes both formal psychotherapeutic training, body psychotherapy training and specialized trauma-focused training, along with in-depth study and practice of Eastern mindfulness (meditation and yoga) and holistic healing tools.

 My clinical internship focused on parent/infant psychotherapy and working with children with prenatal, birth and attachment trauma from the earliest weeks and years of their lives.
 I learned to assess attachment injuries and specific therapeutic protocols to repattern bonding and attachment with babies, children, families, and adults.
 This was a significant part of my early clinical training which continues to inform my work.